Al Pacino: 1984–1999: Established career

-1990s

-Pacino received an Academy Award nomination for playing Big Boy Caprice in the box office hit Dick Tracy in 1990, of which critic Roger Ebert described Pacino as "the scene-stealer".
-Later in the year he followed this up in a return to one of his most famous characters, Michael Corleone, in The Godfather Part III (1990).
-The film received mixed reviews, and had problems in pre-production due to script rewrites and the withdrawal of actors shortly before production.

 In 1991, Pacino starred in Frankie and Johnny with Michelle Pfeiffer, who co-starred with Pacino in Scarface.
-Pacino portrays a recently paroled cook who begins a relationship with a waitress (Pfeiffer) in the diner where they work.
+Pacino played a recently paroled cook who begins a relationship with a waitress (Pfeiffer) in the diner where they work.
 It was adapted by Terrence McNally from his own off-Broadway play Frankie and Johnny in the Clair de Lune (1987), that featured Kenneth Welsh and Kathy Bates.
 The film received mixed reviews, although Pacino later said he enjoyed playing the part.
 Janet Maslin in The New York Times wrote, "Mr. Pacino has not been this uncomplicatedly appealing since his Dog Day Afternoon days, and he makes Johnny's endless enterprise in wooing Frankie a delight.
 His scenes alone with Ms. Pfeiffer have a precision and honesty that keep the film's maudlin aspects at bay."

-For his portrayal of the irascible, blind U.S. Army Lieutenant Colonel Frank Slade in Martin Brest's Scent of a Woman (1992).
-Pacino won the Academy Award for Best Actor next year.
-Following year, he was also nominated for Best Supporting Actor for Glengarry Glen Ross, making Pacino the first male actor ever to receive two acting nominations for two movies in the same year, and to win for the lead role.
+For his portrayal of the irascible, blind U.S. Army Lieutenant Colonel Frank Slade in Martin Brest's Scent of a Woman (1992) Pacino won the Academy Award for Best Actor next year.
+He was also nominated for Best Supporting Actor for Glengarry Glen Ross, making Pacino the first male actor ever to receive two acting nominations for two movies in the same year, and to win for the lead role.